-Franklin Pierce University is also constructing a Diversity and Inclusion section on its website to inform and guide its efforts.
-All faculty, staff, students, and alumni are asked to participate in additional virtual Community Conversations on Diversity and Inclusion now being scheduled, and to monitor their email for updates.
+Franklin Pierce University is also constructing a Diversity, Equity and Inclusion section on its website to inform and guide its efforts.
+All faculty, staff, students, and alumni are asked to participate in additional virtual Community Conversations on Diversity, Equity and Inclusion now being scheduled, and to monitor their email for updates.

 “The diversity of our undergraduate and graduate population has increased every year over the past five years, but we have a long way to go to achieve our goals and to do our part to heal the open wounds of racism that remain across our country, our state, and even here at Franklin Pierce," stated President Mooney.
 “I ask that all Ravens join me in our efforts to make a lasting and significant impact.”

 Franklin Pierce University’s Diversity, Equity and Inclusivity Statement: